chanzuckerberg/cellxgene-census/README.md

 Demonstration notebooks can be found [here](https://github.com/chanzuckerberg/cell-census/tree/main/api/python/notebooks).

-Below there are 3 examples of common operations you can do with the Cell Census.
+Below are 3 examples of common operations you can do with the Cell Census.

 ##### Querying a slice of cell metadata.